 Miss Lindsay (Head of School)

 I am very proud to say that I am the Headteacher of Bishopstone.
-This is my fifth year as the HT, starting in 2013.
+This is my seventh year as the HT, starting in 2013.
 I also teach on a daily basis, mainly year 3/4 in the mornings and KS2 on a Wednesday afternoon.